common-workflow-language/user_guide/_episodes/02-1st-example.md

 ~~~
 {: .source}

-Next, use a YAML or JSON object in a separate file to describe the input of a run:
+Next, create a file called echo-job.yml, containing the following boxed text, which will describe the input of a run:

 *echo-job.yml*
 ~~~